clboetticher/clboetticher.github.io/_pages/projects.md

 -->

 ## What's next
-I just wrapped up Data Modeling for Supervised Learning and am in my final graduate course - Natural Language Processing (a deep dive into theory - and preparing my capstone project.
-Beyond coursework, I am working with a good friend and journalism professor from the University of Houston on Black Lives Matter protest coverage in mainstream and alternative media and am also finishing up a long-running Outkast lyric analysis project.
+I just wrapped up Data Modeling for Supervised Learning and am now in my final graduate course - Natural Language Processing (a deep dive into theory) - while preparing my capstone project.
+Beyond coursework, I am working with a journalism professor from the University of Houston [(Summer Harlow)](https://www.uh.edu/class/communication/our-team/faculty/harlow-summer/) on Black Lives Matter protest coverage in mainstream and alternative media and am also finishing up a long-running Outkast lyric analysis project.